colouring-cities/colouring-cities.github.io/index.markdown

 ## Overview

 The Colouring Cities Research Programme (CCRP) designs and tests open-source tools that facilitate knowledge and data sharing on the composition, performance, and dynamic behaviour of national building stocks.
-The CCRP is run by the [Alan Turing Institute](https://www.turing.ac.uk/about-us), the UK's National Institute of Data Science and Artificial Intelligence, whose purpose is to make great leaps in data science and artificial intelligence (AI) research to change the world for the better.
+The CCRP is run by the [Alan Turing Institute](https://www.turing.ac.uk/about-us), the UK's National Institute of Data Science and Artificial Intelligence.
+The Turing's purpose is to make great leaps in data science and artificial intelligence (AI) research to change the world for the better.

 [Alan Turing](https://www.turing.ac.uk/blog/what-alan-turing-means-us) argued that "_the isolated individual does not develop any intellectual power  …The search for new techniques must be regarded as carried out by the human community as a whole, rather than by individuals_".
-The CCRP programme brings together sectors, communities and countries, working in science and technology, the humanities and the arts, to help solve complex urban problems through the co-development of visual open data platfoms on building stocks.
+The CCRP programme brings together sectors, communities and countries, and science and technology, the humanities and the arts, to help solve complex urban problems through the co-development of visual open data platfoms.

-The CCRP looks to harness as much information on buildings as possible from professionals involved in their design, construction, management, monitoring, conservation, and retrofitting, from citizens and civic societies, and from diverse academic disciplines and research programmes.
-It also brings together international academic institutions, undertaking research into building stock sustainability and resilience, to co-work on platform design.
-Disciplines represented by CCRP academic partners include: data science, computer science and software engineering, urban science, industrial ecology, urban morphology, physics, environmental science, material science, climate change & resilience studies, building construction, engineering, conservation, housing, planning, architecture, history, architectural history, graphic design and colour theory, open data systems and principles, data ethics, artificial intelligence (including machine learning & computer vision), procedural modelling, the mathematics of cities, GIS and spatial data visualisation.

 ![col](https://user-images.githubusercontent.com/42236514/164200092-d1f4d61d-f62c-4e2b-ac41-6f07c6d51e28.JPG)